|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

 Only four of the crew survived the crash.
-Riddle was severely injured and died of his injuries soon afterwards.
+Riddle was severely injured and died soon afterwards.
 Acker suffered a broken back.
 Coons nearly severed his hand.
 Only Child survived with minor injuries and administered morphine to Riddle then aided the others with morphine and a tourniquet on Coons' hand.

-The next morning, Child reached the coast and signaled a PBY Catalina that landed and fought off the Japanese before successfully rescuing him and flying him back to Clark Field.
+The next morning, Child reached the coast and signaled a PBY Catalina that landed and fought off the Japanese before rescuing him and flying back to Clark Field.
 After two days in the hospital he returned to duty.

 Meanwhile, Coons and Acker hid in the jungle and narrowly avoided Japanese patrols.
 Above, they spotted American aircraft patrolling and searching for them.
 Six days later, the same Filipino youth found them and beckoned them to follow him to a rice storage building where four English speaking Filipinos gave them food and informed them a U. S. submarine was coming to rescue them the next night.